nicolaiw/SpaceWarrior/README.md

 vR is the vector which points from the enemy to the player.
 Because vectors not just give us the direction but also the speed by its length we have to normalize this vector to give it a length of 1.
 Otherwise the opponent would move slower, the closer he comes to the player.
-For this we need to calculate the current lenght with the theorem of Pythagoras.
+For this we need to calculate the current length with the theorem of Pythagoras.

 ### Calculating the length of vR
 sqrt(-4² + -1²) = srq(17) = ~4.12